oliver-oloughlin/kvdex/README.md

 ## Collection Methods

 ### Find
 The "find" method is used to retrieve a single document with the given id from the KV store.
 The id must adhere to the type Deno.KvKeyPart.
-This method also takes an optional options argument to control the consistency level.
+This method also takes an optional options argument.

 ```ts
 const userDoc1 = await kvdb.users.find(123)